 In the mid 90s, Siam tulips, cultivars of Curcuma alismatifolia and related species, hit the nurseries and garden centres.
 Like many people I was enchanted and soon had quite a collection of these plants.
 I tried to do all the right things – bright shade in a shadehouse, regular feeding and repotting every couple of years in fresh media…..
 But the plants declined each year and eventually gave up the ghost.

 The genus Curcuma belongs to the ginger family (Zingiberaceae) and includes many very attractive species as well as spices such as Turmeric (Curcuma longa) and Zeodary (Curcuma zeodaria).
 Many of these species have broad green leaves and appreciate a semi-shaded location.
 They also grow well in pots in the shadehouse.

-The Siam tulip has a thick, grayish-green leaves and the plants form a cluster of stems and leaves usually 300 to 400 mm high.
+The Siam tulip has a thick, olive-green leaves and the plants form a cluster of stems and leaves usually 300 to 400 mm high.
 The flowers stand just above the leaves.
 The lower bracts of the inflorescence are small and green with flowers emerging between them.
 The top of the inflorescence has a brilliant cluster of colorful bracts that with some imagination do resemble a tulip in formation.

 I put my initial lack of success with these plants down to climate.
 Perhaps the plants needed a more tropical environment?
 I found many other people had had similar experiences and after a few years these plants disappeared from the nurseries completely.

 Over the ensuing years, I read more and more about these plants.
 Coming from northern Thailand and Cambodia they actually grow in grassland in full sun.
 The climate is subtropical and seasonal, with a dry season lasting for at least 6 months.
 Last year I got to visit the natural habitat of these plants and this gave me a totally different perspective on how they might be grown in cultivation.